Cyclamen persicum: Flowers

 Flowers bloom from winter to spring (var. persicum) or in autumn (var. autumnale) and have 5 small sepals and 5 upswept petals, usually white to pale pink with a band of deep pink to magenta at the base.
 Cyclamen carry on individual stems standing flowers that hang down but whose petals are bent strongly upwards.
 In the species, flowers are sweetly scented, but the scent has been lost in cultivated forms.

 Fruit

 After pollination, the flower stem curls downwards slightly as the pod develops, but does not coil as in other cyclamens.
 Plants go dormant in summer.
 The fruits are capsules, which are sunk into the ground with increasing maturity, by waxing and curling of the stem.
 The capsules only open when they are in the ground.

-Range

-The natural range of Cyclamen persicum extends from North Africa across West Asia to Southeast Europe.
-In particular, the following occurrences are documented: In North Africa, the species is represented in the northern and eastern parts of Algeria and in northern Tunisia.
-In Western Asia, stocks were confirmed in Cyprus, Israel, Jordan, western Syria and western Turkey.
-In the eastern part of Greece, the only deposits in Europe could be occupied.